Marvel's Spider-Man: Standalone games

-Marvel's Wolverine (TBA)
+Marvel's Wolverine (2026)

-In September 2021, Insomniac Games announced at the PlayStation Showcase event that they were in early development for a standalone game, titled Marvel's Wolverine, based on the character of the same name.
-It features a standalone narrative set within the same continuity as the studios Spider-Man games.
-It will be released for the PlayStation 5.
-The game is speculated by insiders to be released between late 2023 and 2025.
+In September 2021, Insomniac Games announced at the PlayStation Showcase event that they were in early development for a new game, Marvel's Wolverine, based on the character of the same name.
+It features a standalone narrative set within the same continuity as the studio's Spider-Man games.
+It will be released for PlayStation 5 in late 2026.